puzol/bootstrapspillout/README.md

 # bootstrapspillout
-Easy overflow of elements from inside the conainer to the edge of the window.
+Easy overflow of elements from inside the Boostrap container to the edge of the viewport.

 ---Bootstrap Spillout - BSS---